Schubert Products for Permutations with Separated Descents: Abstract

 \section{Abstract}

 We say that two permutations $\pi$ and $\rho$ have \emph{separated descents} at position $k$ if $\pi$ has no descents before position $k$ and $\rho$ has no descents after position $k$.
-We give a counting formula, in terms of reduced word tableaux, for computing the structure constants of products of Schubert polynomials indexed by permutations with separated descents.
+We give a counting formula, in terms of reduced word tableaux, for computing the structure constants of products of Schubert polynomials indexed by permutations with separated descents, and recognize that these structure constants are certain Edelman-Greene coefficients.
 Our approach uses generalizations of Sch\"utzenberger's jeu de taquin algorithm and the Edelman-Greene correspondence via bumpless pipe dreams.